astronomer/docs/astro/ci-cd-templates/circleci.md

 To automate code deploys to a Deployment using CircleCI, complete the following setup in a Git-based repository that hosts an Astro project:

-1. Set the following environment variable in a [CircleCI context](https://circleci.com/docs/2.0/contexts/):
+1. Set the following environment variables in a [CircleCI context](https://circleci.com/docs/2.0/contexts/):

     - `ASTRO_API_TOKEN`: The value for your Workspace or Organization API token.
+    - `ASTRO_DEPLOYMENT_ID`: The ID for your Deployment.

 2. Create a new YAML file in `.circleci/config.yml` that includes the following configuration: